Rinzii/Rinzii/README.md

 I take breaks from contributing from time to time to learn new topics on my own.
-So if you see a gap in my contribution timeline thats probally why. ^^
+So if you see a gap in my contribution timeline thats probably why. ^^

 ## Repositories